 During the 1930s and 1940s, painters Grant Wood, Thomas Hart Benton, and John Steuart Curry formed a loose alliance as American Regionalists.
-Some lauded their depictions of the rural landscape and hardworking inhabitants of America’s Midwestern heartland; others deemed their painting dangerous, regarding its easily understood realism as a vehicle for jingoism and even fascism.
+Some lauded their depictions of the rural landscape and hardworking inhabitants of America’s midwestern heartland; others deemed their painting dangerous, regarding its easily understood realism as a vehicle for jingoism and even fascism.
 Cultivating Citizens focuses on Regionalists and their critics as they worked with and against universities, museums, and the burgeoning field of sociology.
-It shifts the terms of an ongoing debate over subject matter and style, becoming the first study of Regionalist art education programs and concepts of artistic labor.
+Lauren Kroiz shifts the terms of an ongoing debate over subject matter and style, producing the first study of Regionalist art education programs and concepts of artistic labor.

 Lauren Kroiz is Associate Professor of Art History at the University of California, Berkeley, and the author of Creative Composites: Modernism, Race, and the Stieglitz Circle.

 "A model of stylistic clarity and scholarly research, Lauren Kroiz's book is an in-depth, riveting analysis of the intersection of art, pedagogy, and the careers of Thomas Hart Benton, John Steuart Curry, and Grant Wood.
 The new information and fresh perspectives she provides make her book a required text for any serious student of Regionalism."— Barbara Haskell, curator, Whitney Museum of American Art "How do we teach citizenship in America, and what role does art play?
 In her persuasive reevaluation of Regionalism, Kroiz considers how pedagogy, a fundamental yet largely overlooked dynamic in modern cultural production and consumption, challenged views of art as elite indulgence and fostered, instead, its democratization.
 Original, timely, and highly recommended."—Erika Doss, Professor of American Studies, University of Notre Dame